 It also has good lighting:

-I hate cussing when I write, I think it sounds cheap.
-But I hate the Atlanta humidity and 90-degree weather even more.
-Toronto was a f*cking daydream.
+I watch my language when I write, but after Atlanta humidity and 90-degree weather, I’ll say it: Toronto was a f*cking daydream.

 We went in August, which is the worst of the worst weather in the southern United States.
-The escape was welcomed.
+I welcomed the escape.
 August in Toronto is high 60s/low 70s, no humidity.
-It feels like mother natures air conditioning.
+It feels like mother nature with air conditioning.